Going on vacation? What about your guppy fish? How they will survive? What should you do with your fish while on holiday?

-If family or friend can’t take care of your guppies, you might want to hire a pet-sitter.
-Ideal would be to find a fish-sitter, who has experience with taking care of aquarium fish.
+If family or friends can’t take care of your guppies, you might want to hire a pet-sitter.
+The ideal would be to find a fish-sitter, who has experience with taking care of aquarium fish.

 An experienced fish-sitter can perform aquarium maintenance and follow the daily routine with your fish.
-You will still need to give clear instructions about feeding schedule and aquarium maintenance to avoid over or underfeeding.
+You will still need to give clear instructions about the feeding schedule and aquarium maintenance to avoid over or under-feeding.

 Ask the fish-sitter to give you updates about your fish and aquarium while you are away.